-Mitigations applicable only to variants are marked in section 3 with a variant tag "(<variant name> ONLY)" in the name of the mitigation - e.g. "DEV.6.M944: (PIN capability ONLY) Privacy PIN Protection".
+Mitigations applicable only to the variant are marked in section 3 with a variant tag "(Firmware update capability ONLY)" in the name of the mitigation - e.g. "DEV.1.M863: (Firmware update capability ONLY) Check authentic activation message required".

-An SAPC may include any combination of these variants (including the case where none of the variants are included).
-If the SAPC includes functionality from one of the variants then it must include the mitigations for that variant in the scope of its certification (i.e. if the product implements variant functionality then it is not possible to omit that functionality from the scope of certification).
+If the HCALCS includes any firmware update capability then it must include the mitigations for that variant in the scope of its certification (i.e. if the product implements variant functionality then it is not possible to omit that functionality from the scope of certification).

-The evaluation report will identify the variants that have been included in the evaluation.
+The evaluation report will identify if the variant has been included in the evaluation.